iftekharulhaq2/ShopifyBackendTask/README.md

 The server runs on port 3000, use the postman collection provided to test the functionality example `http://localhost:3000/uploadImage`

+Please open the gif folder for more clarity

 ### Endpoints
  - **/uploadImage/** :